trans-travel/trans-travel/us/ga.md

 However, there are visible LGBT communities in some cities (Atlanta, Savannah) which may have some degree of safety.
 However this is in-spite of the law, not because of the law.
-Atlanta's leaders, in particularly, has given [public support to trans people](https://www.fox5atlanta.com/news/atlanta-mayor-dickens-transgender-community-funding)
+Atlanta's leaders, in particular, has given [public support to trans people](https://www.fox5atlanta.com/news/atlanta-mayor-dickens-transgender-community-funding)